manhph2211/ml-deployment/README.md

-Text to speech
+Text to speech Service
 ====

-This repo aim to push TTS model into production using torchserve and kubernetes.
+This repo aim to push a simple TTS model into production using torchserve and kubernetes.
+I always aim to build clear template for you to even make better product :smile: Check out my previous [template](https://github.com/manhph2211/Image-Generation-App) in which I play with Jax and Docker-Compose if you interested.

 ```git clone https://github.com/manhph2211/TTSSVC && cd TTSSVC```